Network resilience: Failures in critical infrastructure (CI) systems

 \section{Failures in critical infrastructure (CI) systems}

-Critical infrastructures (CI), are the backbone of human society and play an essential role in transporting materials and services between distant locations.
-These critical infrastructures span a multiple scales of space and time to provide various flow services.
-Examples include power grid, gas and petroleum systems, telecommunication, banking and financial systems, transportation, water distributions, and emergency management systems.
-The power grid is a critical infrastructure, yet it often breaks down due to unexpected large-scale blackouts, which has been attracting high research interests.
-The Internet symbolizes the beginning of the information era and has become one of the fast-growing critical infrastructures.
-There are also many other critical infrastructures embedded in different industry sectors.
-Due to their crucial role for society, partial or complete dysfunction of the critical infrastructure leads to large-scale damages.
+Critical infrastructures (CIs) are the backbone of human society and play an essential role in transporting materials and services between distant locations.
+These critical infrastructures span multiple scales of space and time and provide various flow services.
+Examples include power grids, gas and petroleum systems, telecommunications systems, banking and financial systems, and transportation, water distribution, and emergency management systems.
+Power grids, one example of critical infrastructure, often break down due to unexpected large-scale blackouts.
+The Internet, which symbolizes the beginning of the information era, has become one of the fastest-growing critical infrastructures.
+Many other critical infrastructures are embedded in various industrial sectors.
+Due to their crucial role in society, partial or complete dysfunction of critical infrastructure leads to large-scale damage.
+Thus, similar to resilience in ecology (Chapter \ref{Ecology}), biology (Chapter \ref{Biology}), and society (Chapter \ref{Social}), resilience is also vital to CIs.